dalenewman/JunkDrawer/README.md

 ### Column Names

-Now we must determine if the first record is column names, or data.
-So, we split it by the winning delimiter and test for:
+The first line is split by the winning delimiter and tested for:

-* duplicate values
+* duplicates
-* empty values
+* empties
 * white space values
 * numbers
 * dates

 If there are any of the above, the first line is not suitable for column names.
 Excel-like column names are generated (i.e. A, B, C) if necessary.
-In *colors.csv*, the first line doesn't have any duplicates, empties, white space values, numbers, or dates, so it is used for column names.
+In *colors.csv*, the first line doesn't have any duplicates, empties, white space values, numbers, or dates, so it is used as column names.

 ### Data Types

-Initially, every field is a considered to be a `string`.
+Initially, every field is considered a `string`.
-Often, when you're importing a file just to run some ad-hoc queries, strings are fine.
-However, if you want to "type-check" the data, add types into your input connection like this:
+Often, when importing a file for ad-hoc queries, strings are fine.
+However, if you want to *type-check* the data, add types into the input connection like this:

 ```xml
 <add name="input" provider="file" file="*.*">